airbytehq/airbyte/docs/integrations/sources/google-adwords.md

 ## Rate Limiting & Performance Considerations

 This source is constrained by whatever API limits are set for the Google Adwords Manager that is used.
-You can read more about those limits in the [google developer docs](https://developers.google.com/adwords/api/faq#access).
+You can read more about those limits in the [Google Developer docs](https://developers.google.com/adwords/api/faq#access).

 ## Changelog